Udacity and Coursera are market leaders in the world of eLearning.

 Coursera also offers:

 Summary: Udacity is generally more expensive than Coursera.
 This is because courses are more specialized and often a lot longer (2-5 months) compared to Coursera’s shorter courses.
 They also come with mentor feedback and additional career resources.
-Unlike Udacity, you can subscribe to Coursera Plus and gain unfettered access to 90% of its catalogue.
+Both platforms offer subscriptions, but Coursera also allows you to purchase courses individually.

 Udacity vs Coursera certificate value